This post may contain affiliate links.

-This Blue Spirulina Smoothie is a homemade version of the Coconut Cloud smoothie from Erewhon market that is easy to make right at home.
-This smoothie is packed with nutrients and can be enjoyed for breakfast or a snack!
+This Coconut Cloud Smoothie is a homemade version of the Coconut Cloud smoothie from Erewhon market that is actually easy to make at home and much cheaper.
+It comes together in just 5 mnutes and can be customized with mix-ins to your taste.

-• Nutrient Powerhouse: Spirulina adds a nutritional punch to your smoothie, making it a wholesome meal or snack option.
+• Nutrient rich: Spirulina adds a nutritional punch to your smoothie, making it a wholesome snack option.

 • Quick and Easy: This smoothie only has a few ingredients and just takes 5 minutes to make!